-Going out for a run at 6am in the middle of winter the temperature is often around 27° and the humidity 88%.
-For most people this would be a very hot midsummer day.
-While the humidity hovers in the 80 to 90% range the temperature steadily increases through summer.
+Going out for a run at 5am in the middle of winter the temperature is often around 27° and the humidity in the 80's%.
+In most countries this would be a very hot midsummer day.
+While the humidity hovers in the 80 to 90% range the temperature steadily increases throughout summer.

 Resulting in hot, oppressive conditions all year round.
-Loved by some and tolerated by others with fans and air-conditioning.
+Loved by some and tolerated by others with the use of fans and air-conditioning.

 If you’re a “mosquito magnet” you’ll be paranoiac about closing doors and blinds and become immune to the smell of all varieties of Baygon spray.
 Dengue is endemic and although you may not be bitten very often the dengue may still get you.

 Another negative is the dirt and garbage.
 Metro Cebu is dusty.
 Add the humidity to the dust.
-Plus, the diesel exhaust fumes.
+Plus, the diesel exhaust fumes from the thousands of jeepneys and cheap Chinese motorbikes.
 Mix this with the tyre remnants (ground away by the abrasive concrete roads).
 The combination is a black grime.

-Every morning you will see cleaners brushing away the dirt from the previous day and by the end of the day it’s there again!
+Every morning you will see cleaners brushing away the dirt from the previous day and by the end of the day it’s back again!

 Garbage is strewn along sections of the road.
 Scattered around by the groups of scavenging dogs.
 Partially collected but never really clean.

 Jogging around Mandaue in the early morning one of my hazards was dog poop.
 Dropped on the road after their early morning ablutions.
 Identified only as a dark patch on the road they’re difficult to see after it's been raining!